Thibault-Monnier/frites-2026/README.md

 This is the code for the FTC team Frites during the 2025-26 Decode season.

+# Robot manual

+Detailed instructions, schematics, and everything you need to know about the robot are available at [docs/manual.pdf](docs/manual.pdf).

 ## Setting up & Compiling

 Start by cloning this repository with one of the following commands: